An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications

 Another important tunable parameter is the overall allowed errors for the algorithm, namely error budget.
-Its parameter value is equally divided into three parts: \begin{itemize} \item logical error probability: the probability of at least one logical error \item T-distillation error probability: the probability of at least one faulty T-distillation \item rotation synthesis error probability: the probability of at least one failed rotation synthesis. \end{itemize} There are also specific breakdowns in the resource required by QEC that are of interest~\cite{beverland2022assessing, van2023using}.
+Its parameter value is equally divided into three~parts: \begin{itemize} \item Logical error probability: the probability of at least one logical error; \item T-distillation error probability: the probability of at least one faulty T-distillation; \item Rotation synthesis error probability: the probability of at least one failed rotation synthesis. \end{itemize}

+There are also specific breakdowns in the resource required by QEC that are of interest~\cite{beverland2022assessing, van2023using}.
 We list them in Table~\ref{tab:factors-qec}.

-\section{Scientific Applications and Evaluation}
+\section{Scientific Applications and~Evaluation}

-This section examines the utilization of the HHL algorithm in the fields of power grids and heat transfer.
-We evaluate the performance of HHL in terms of solution accuracy, resource cost, and influence on convergence speed for applicable problems.
+This section examines the utilization of the HHL algorithm in the fields of power grids and climate projection.
+We evaluate the performance of HHL in terms of solution accuracy, resource cost, and~influence on convergence speed for applicable~problems.

 In addition to the hardware specifications in Section~\ref{sec:tools}, all resource estimator jobs are run on the Azure Quantum cloud server.
-Due to the limitation on the cloud service usage, we cannot examine some of the deepest circuits in this section with the resources estimator, and all evaluated circuits are transpired with respect to a given basis gate set from the estimator using the transpiler in Qiskit.
-The optimization level of the transpiler is set to level 2.
-The Qiskit version is 0.46, and the Azure Quantum version is 0.30.0.
+Due to the limitation on the cloud service usage, we cannot examine some of the deepest circuits in this section with the resource estimator, and~all evaluated circuits are transpiled.

+with respect to a given basis gate set from the estimator using the transpiler in Qiskit.
+The~optimization level of the transpiler is set to level 2.
+The Qiskit version is 0.46.
+The Azure Quantum version is 0.30.0.
 The MATPOWER version is 7.1.